qiyinwu/game-env/README.md

 curl -L -o roms/pokemon_red.gb "https://github.com/x1qqDev/pokemon-red/raw/main/Pokemon.gb"
 ```

-**Note**: The automated script (`download_roms.sh`) is the easiest way to get started.
+**Note**: The automated script (`scripts/download_roms.sh`) is the easiest way to get started.
 It downloads the ROM, verifies the file size, and provides helpful feedback.
 All options provide legal, open-source Pokemon Red ROMs that work with the benchmark.

 #### Other Game Boy ROMs
 For other games listed in the benchmark, you'll need to: